Plenty Max The Extra Big One is 3x stronger when wet* and removes up to ...

-Let your imagination free and join your kids with this cardboard castle idea, which can later be filled with princesses, knights, or even cardboard tube animals – who said that animals can’t live in castles?
-The method of how to make a cardboard castle remains the same – you can just change the decoration.
-Check how to make a castle out of cardboard at home for a creative playtime.
+Let your imagination run wild and join the kids with this cardboard castle idea, which can later be filled with princesses, knights, or even cardboard tube animals – who said that animals can’t live in castles?

 How to make a castle out of cardboard: what you need

-One of the great things about this cardboard castle DIY-style is that it uses leftover packaging, so you’re not only teaching the children how make a cardboard castle, but also how to recycle in creative ways!
+One of the great things about this DIY castle is that it uses leftover packaging, so you’re not only teaching the children how to make a castle from cardboard boxes, but also how to recycle in creative ways!

 - Empty cardboard rolls from kitchen towels and toilet paper

-- Paint, pens, stickers – whatever they’d like to use to decorate their cardboard castle.
+- Paint, pens, stickers – whatever you’d like to use to decorate your DIY castle.

 How to make a cardboard castle: step-by-step instructions

-- To form the roofs of the towers, use coloured-in or printed paper to cut three circles with a diameter of 12cm, and two circles with a diameter of 15cm.
+- Next, make up some tower roofs.
+To form the roofs of the towers, use coloured-in or printed paper to cut two circles with a diameter of 13 cm, and two circles with a diameter of 15 cm.
 Cut the circles in two, fold to form a cone shape, and tape the two sides together, inside the cone.
+You will need to cut the same number of circles to match the number of towers you have planned for your castle.

-- To make the towers, tape plain paper onto your kitchen towel rolls and toilet paper tubes.
-Leave the paper sticking out 3-4cm at the top of the roll, and 1cm at the bottom of the roll.
+- Now it’s time to make the towers.
+Glue plain paper onto your kitchen towel rolls and toilet paper tubes.
+Leave the paper sticking out 3-4 cm at the top of the roll, and 1 cm at the bottom of the roll.
 On the bottom, fold the paper inside the roll.
 On the top, make vertical cuts in the paper to create a fringe, bend down, and add glue so you can glue it to the roof.

-- Position the cone roofs on the top ends of the covered cardboard tube towers (large cones on large tubes, small cones on small tubes).
+- Now you have the parts you need, build your cardboard castle towers.
+Position the cone roofs on the top ends of the covered cardboard tube towers (large cones on large tubes, small cones on small tubes).
 Push a pencil up from underneath to push the fringes onto the cone, to glue them together.
 You can also leave some towers with flat roofs, to stack them on top of each other.

-- Place the largest tower tube with a flat top in the centre of the covered cardboard box, and stack a smaller one on top.
-You can top this with a tower that has a cone roof.
-Place the larger four towers with cone roofs around the box in the four corners, and another four smaller towers with cone roofs on top of the box, to complete your cardboard castle.
+- Now it’s time to build your magical castle.
+Place a large tower tube in the centre of the covered cardboard box.
+Place the other large towers with cone roofs around the box in the four corners, and the smaller towers with cone roofs on top of the box, to complete your cardboard castle.

 What kind of castle made out of cardboard will you create?